ufal/npfl129/exam/questions.md

 - Write down the definition of covariance and Pearson correlation coefficient $\rho$, including its range.
 [10]

-- Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed (no need to describe the Pearson correlation coefficient).
+- Explain how Spearman's rank correlation coefficient and Kendall's rank correlation coefficient are computed (there is no need to describe the Pearson correlation coefficient).
 [10]

 - Describe setups where a correlation coefficient might be a good evaluation metric.
 [5]

-- Describe under what circumstance correlation can be used to assess validity of evaluation metrics.
+- Describe under what circumstance correlation can be used to assess the validity of evaluation metrics.
 [5]

 - Define Cohen's $\kappa$ and explain what it is used for when preparing data for machine learning.
 [10]

-- Assuming you have collected data for classification by letting people annotating data instances for you.
+- Assuming you have collected data for classification by letting people annotate data instances.
 How do you estimate a reasonable range for classifier performance?
 [5]

 - Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero means and are uncorrelated.
 Use a formula to explain what uncorrelated errors mean in this context.
 [20]